 For an even more relaxing afternoon, sit down by the fire, hot toddy in hand and watch the world go by.

 Sitting back and resting your legs will get you ready to do it all over again the next day.

-What would Christmas be without some shopping thrown into the mix?
+What would Christmas in Aspen be without some shopping thrown into the mix?
 Wander downtown and stop into Aspen’s best stores; from local boutiques to top fashion brands, you can pick up something for your loved ones (and maybe something for yourself).

 Stay for a While